Authentication & scopes

 | Sandbox | 1 minute | 300 | Same idea: per credential in normal authenticated traffic. |

 Responses may include standard RateLimit-* headers.
-If the limit is exceeded, you get 429 with a short message asking you to retry later.
+If the limit is exceeded, the API returns 429.

 See also